Unmatched individuals when linking UKHLS to local authority data

 The second issue is that when I then merge indresp_oslaua panel with the unemployment data using interview year and oslaua, I find that there are 46,234 unmatched observations from indresp_oslaua, and that 55% are in Northern Ireland.
 Upon reflection, because local authority is not missing, I now think this might have something to do with boundary changes, which might be beyond the scope of the UKHLS team.
 Unless there are any obvious pitfalls that jump out at you?

-Updated by Gundi Knies 9 months ago
+Updated by Gundi Knies about 1 year ago

 - % Done changed from 50 to 80